mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 The component handles the comment creation now.
 In order for the component to work properly, the article for which the comment is to be created must be set.
 Also, when the component creates the comment, it needs to notify the `ArticleView` about this fact.
 This is done by the means of the
 `commentCreatedListener` listener which the component calls upon comment creation.
-Now, let's refactor the `ArticleView.kt` to make use of this component and register itself to it as a listener:
+Now, let's refactor the `ArticleView.kt` to make use of the `NewCommentForm` component, and register itself to `NewCommentForm` as a listener:

 ```kotlin
 package com.example.vok